ualberta-smr/PyMigBench/docs/tool.md

     - `detail` returns the a list of data items that include all of its properties.
 * `-d`, `-dt`, `--data-types`: Specifies the data types on which to query.
   It has four options: `all`, `lp` or `library-pair`, `mg` or `migration`, `cc` or `code-change`.
 A `count` query allows multiple data types and `all` is default.
 The other queries accept just one mandatory data type, no defaults.
-The `list` query returns a list of IDs, and the `detail` returns the items in JSON format.
 * `-f`, `--filters`: You can pass zero or more filters to all queries.
 Each filter must be in the format `<property>=<value>`.
 Here, `property` is a property of a data type.